Andyayk/ASTARCORP/README.md

-# Trading with Friends Facebook Application
+# Trading with Friends Website

-Authors: Andy Ang Yong Kiat, Tan Junwei
+Authors: Lee Jian Hua, Wu Ze Lin

 ## About

-We spent long hours working on this Facebook Application.
+Website for Trading with Friends